-This is the 18th annual technical report on the ACCESS for ELLs English Language Proficiency Test and the seventh report on the Paper ACCESS for ELLs assessment since the Online assessment was launched.
+This is the 18th annual technical report on the ACCESS for ELLs English Language Proficiency Test and the seventh report on the ACCESS for ELLs assessment given in Online format.
 This technical report is produced as a service to members and potential members of the WIDA Consortium and to support states' submissions for U.S. Department of Education English language proficiency assessment peer review.
 The technical information herein is intended for use by those who have technical knowledge of test construction and measurement procedures, as stated in Standards for Educational and Psychological Testing (American Educational Research Association, American Psychological Association, & National Council on Measurement in Education, 2014).
 WIDA also produces an annual Year in Review Report, intended for a general audience, for readers who are interested in a nontechnical overview of the 2021-2022 ACCESS assessment.